 Mrs. Claus is instead referred to as Tutu Mele.
 “Tutu” is a common term to refer to grandmothers in Hawaii, and “mele” generally refers to a chant or a Hawaiian song.
 She wears a Hawaiian muumuu and a hibiscus flower in her hair.
 Shaka Santa wears flip flops, shorts, and an open shirt.

 This is a fun and interesting way for Hawaiian culture to put its own spin on these traditional holiday figures.
+Find out where to visit Santa in Hawaii.

 What do people in Hawaii eat on Christmas Day?